neverRare/chesnaught/README.md

 # Chesnaught

-WIP toy chess engine that speaks UCI.
+WIP toy chess and chess960 engine that speaks UCI.